Federal holidays in the United States: Controversy

-Some Native American groups protest the observance of Columbus Day, mainly due to the controversy of Columbus' arrival to the Americas.
+Some Native American groups protest the observance of the federal holiday of Columbus Day, mainly due to the controversy of Christopher Columbus' arrival to the Americas.

-Alaska, Colorado, Florida, Hawaii, Iowa, Louisiana, Maine, Michigan, Minnesota, New Mexico, North Carolina, Oregon, South Dakota, Vermont, Washington, and Wisconsin do not recognize Columbus Day.
+Alaska, California, Colorado, Florida, Hawaii, Iowa, Louisiana, Maine, Michigan, Minnesota, New Mexico, North Carolina, Oregon, South Dakota, Vermont, Washington, and Wisconsin do not recognize Columbus Day.
 Nevada recognizes it, but schools and most businesses remain open because it falls too close to Nevada Day (which is a full holiday).
 Hawaii and South Dakota mark the day with an alternative holiday or observance.
 South Dakota is the only state to recognize Native American Day as an official state holiday.